 The About screen gives you information about the Driver and Utility versions of the adapter.
-Right-click on the [iii] icon in your system tray and select About from the list.
+Right-click on the [st] icon in your system tray and select About from the list.
+The actual UI/WFF/Driver version may differ from that in the figure below.
+Please refer to the actual interface of the product.